wanghaisheng/responsive-landing-page-starter/content/blog/en/receiving-sms-delivery-receipts-with-java-and-spark-dr.md

 ## Code the Delivery Receipt Webhook

-When Nexmo receives a delivery receipt from a carrier, it checks your account configuration to see if you have provided the URL of a webhook endpoint.
-If so, Nexmo makes a request to this endpoint with the delivery receipt information.
+When Vonage receives a delivery receipt from a carrier, it checks your account configuration to see if you have provided the URL of a webhook endpoint.
+If so, Vonage makes a request to this endpoint with the delivery receipt information.

 By default, this is a `GET` request, so we'll code that first.
 The endpoint we will expose is `/webhooks/delivery-receipt`.